-Coral reef managers must make decisions in the absence of perfect knowledge; reefs are highly complex and dynamic systems and future conditions are largely unpredictable.
-As a result, managers are rarely certain about the precise effects of management decisions.
-While this can sometimes lead to reluctance to take action, in effect not taking action is also a ‘decision’ – albeit a passive one – that in itself can have important and unpredictable consequences.
+Coral reefs are highly complex and dynamic systems and future conditions are difficult to predict.
+As a result, managers must make decisions in the absence of perfect knowledge.
+While this can sometimes lead to reluctance to take action, the absence of active reef management can have important and unpredictable consequences.
 The challenge of decision-making with incomplete knowledge has given rise to the concept of adaptive management, which includes monitoring as a central component.

 - Making more informed decisions about what actions are the best for a conservation project

 - Measuring and testing the effectiveness of strategies used

 - Learning and adapting to improve strategies

 Adaptive Management Cycle.
 Adapted from Commonwealth Scientific and Industrial Research Organisation (CSIRO) Marine and Atmospheric Research